milos-aleksic/Docs/docs/DownloadPro/setting_element_properties.md

 * ![cancel](/images/cancel.png) - Cancels upload.

 ## Setting Title
-Using *Title* field allows to set element's title.
+Using the *Title* field you can set the title of the file that will be displayed on the front-end.

 ## Setting Download Limit
-Using *Download Limit* field allows to limit downloads of specified file.
+Using tge *Download Limit* field allows you to limit a number of downloads of the specified file.